 Along with Ms. Starks’ numerous health-related affiliations, publications, and awards, she has an extensive background as a professional presenter in the field of surgical technology and perioperative nursing.
 In addition, she has served as textbook reviewer for various national publishing companies.
 Her work with ABHES includes service as an evaluator and as a member and, most recently, Chair of the Programmatic Accreditation Committee for Surgical Technology.

-Appointed Seat 1 - Vacant
+Appointed Seat - Practitioner in Specialty Area - Vacant